sergei/sci2000/bang-net-proto/README.md

-First I performed the captures on NET wire (pin 3) with a scope located in [this folder](net-captures/oscilloscope) it appears to be the UART protocol 9600,N,1 with levels 0 - 5V it has the opposite polarity  to NMEA output present on Pin 4 In order to reda it with RS-232 dongle the adapter with MAX chip was used
+First I performed the captures on NET wire (pin 3) with a scope located in [this folder](net-captures/oscilloscope) it appears to be the UART protocol 9600,N,1 with levels 0 - 5V it has the opposite polarity  to NMEA output present on Pin 4 In order to read it with RS-232 dongle the adapter with MAX chip was used

 Once the serial data was established I performed several captures with the different values of AWA and AWS.
 The mhu_sim was used as the input to B&G Network WIND instrument.
 The serial captures are located in [this folder](net-captures/rs-232)